RemoteReasoner: Towards Unifying Geospatial Reasoning Workflow: Abstract

 \section{Abstract}

-Remote sensing imagery presents vast, inherently unstructured spatial data, demanding sophisticated reasoning to interpret complex user intents and contextual relationships beyond simple recognition tasks.
+Remote sensing imagery presents vast, inherently unstructured spatial data, necessitating sophisticated reasoning to interpret complex user intents and contextual relationships beyond simple recognition tasks.
 In this paper, we aim to construct an Earth observation workflow to handle complex queries by reasoning about spatial context and user intent.
-As a reasoning workflow, it should be somewhat autonomous, where predefined ground-truth reasoning paths do not constrain the learning process.
-Furthermore, its architecture ought to be unified yet flexible, enabling the model to perform diverse reasoning tasks with distinct output formats through a single forward pass.
-Existing remote sensing approaches fail to address these requirements, as they rely on supervised fine-tuning paradigms that constrain the autonomy of reasoning.
-To this end, we propose RemoteReasoner, a flexible and robust workflow for remote sensing reasoning tasks.
-The design of RemoteReasoner integrates a multi-modal large language model (MLLM) for interpreting user instructions and localizing targets, together with task adaptation strategies that enable multi-granularity output generation.
-In contrast to existing methods, our framework is trained with reinforcement learning (RL) to endow the MLLM sufficient autonomy for precise reasoning.
-At the inference stage, our adaptation strategies enable diverse output formats at inference time without requiring task-specific decoders or further fine-tuning.
-Preliminary experiments demonstrated that RemoteReasoner achieves remarkable performance across multi-granularity reasoning tasks, including region-level and pixel-level.
-Additionally, our framework enables novel capabilities such as the contour extraction task beyond the reach of existing reasoning pipelines.
+As a reasoning workflow, it should autonomously explore and construct its own inference paths, rather than being confined to predefined ground‑truth sequences.
+Ideally, its architecture ought to be unified yet generalized, possessing capabilities to perform diverse reasoning tasks through one model without requiring additional fine-tuning.
+Existing remote sensing approaches rely on supervised fine-tuning paradigms and task‑specific heads, limiting both autonomous reasoning and unified generalization.
+To this end, we propose RemoteReasoner, a unified workflow for geospatial reasoning.
+The design of RemoteReasoner integrates a multi-modal large language model (MLLM) for interpreting user instructions and localizing targets, together with task transformation strategies that enable multi-granularity tasks, including object-, region-, and pixel-level.
+In contrast to existing methods, our framework is trained with reinforcement learning (RL) to endow the MLLM sufficient reasoning autonomy.
+At the inference stage, our transformation strategies enable diverse task output formats without requiring task-specific decoders or further fine-tuning.
+Experiments demonstrated that RemoteReasoner achieves state-of-the-art performance across multi-granularity reasoning tasks.
+Furthermore, it retains the MLLM's inherent generalization capability, demonstrating robust performance on unseen tasks and categories.